promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 Once you install XAP, place Vmware Distributed Resource Scheduler (DRS) in manual mode to prevent an automatic VMware vSphere® vMotion® migration that can impact XAP response times. vMotion can complement XAP features during scheduled maintenance to help minimize downtime impact due-to hardware and software upgrades.
 To speed up vMotion migration process it is recommended to trigger vMotion migrations over a 10GbE network interface.

 Avoid vMotion operations with a VM running the lookup service (LUS) as the latency introduced to this process can cause members of XAP cluster to falsely suspect that other members are unavailable.

+Avoid having vMotion moving multiple VMs in the same time.
+This might result a split brain and system instability.

 Use DRS clusters dedicated to XAP.
 If this is not an option and XAP has to run in a shared DRS cluster make sure that DRS rules are set up to prevent vMotion migrating XAP processes into virtual machines.